trolster/urcli/README.md

 Example: `urcli money --from 2016-01 --to 2016-07-26`, will generate an earnings report for the year 2016 up to (but not including) July 26th.

+#### `Average Turnaround Time`

-The `Average Turnaround Time` is the time period from when the review was assigned up to when you submit it.
+Turnaround time for a review is the time period from when the review was assigned up to when you submit it. `Average Turnaround Time` is the average for all reviews the you have done for that particular project.
 Faster turnaround times are better, and Udacity asks that you attempt to keep this below 2 hours.

 :exclamation: The `money` command may be a few hours off because of weird timezone issues.